MLB Draft 2022: Explaining Signing Bonuses, Slot Value and More

-MLB Draft 2022: Explaining signing bonuses, slot value and more originally appeared on NBC Sports Chicago
+MLB Draft 2022: Explaining signing bonuses, slot value and more originally appeared on NBC Sports Washington

 The 2022 MLB Draft is officially complete.